7 Under-Rated Classics to Read in Self-Isolation

 Let’s jump right in, with some under-rated star reads.

 I love Rebecca, but I recently read Frenchman’s Creek and I want to see an adaptation of this wonder!
-It’s a 18th century, pirate romp!
+It’s a Restoration pirate romp!
 Think Treasure Island meets Poldark!
 So good.
 A really pacy for a classic too.

-Now everyone knows about The Great Gatsby, and might have even heard of the movie of Benjamin Button.
+Now everyone knows about The Great Gatsby and might have even heard of the movie Benjamin Button.
 But I don’t know many people who know that Benjamin Button was a novella written for F. Scott Fitzgerald.
 Or read it for that matter.
-It’s a quick, easy to read packed with emotional punch about life and acceptance.
+It’s a quick, easy-to-read packed with an emotional punch about life and acceptance.